sgmurphy/wordpress-plugins/vk-blocks/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+= 1.79.1 =
+[ Bug Fix ] Fixed an issue where blocks couldn't be used in WordPress 6.6.

 = 1.79.0 =
 [ Add function ][ Tab (Pro) ] Add settings for when there are many labels or the screen width is narrow.